Neodork/PGS-encryptor/README.md

 The masterkey encryption protects your drive in case of loss.
 For example when you lose your key and some third party finds it.
 This third party now has encrypted private keys which are useless unless the passphrase for the masterkey is bruteforced.
 If the passphrase is bruteforced the third party needs to proceed to bruteforce the passphrase for your keys which should give you enough time to revoke access and create a new keys.

-If you choose to have no passphrase you might as well put all your keys in an unprotected folder on your drive.
+If you choose to have no passphrase you might as well put all your keys in an unprotected directory on your drive.

 So choose adequate protection for your masterkey.